ChrisSantosLang/redscience/docs/source/usecases.rst

-*Suppose you were assembling a team of humans, or an AI, or a collaboration between humans and AI to play a real-world game, such as stocktrading, diplomacy, policymaking, or to compete in business.*
+*Suppose you were assembling a team of humans, or an AI, or a collaboration between humans and AI to play a real-world game, such as stocktrading, diplomacy, policymaking, to compete in business, or to answer a problem or need (which may or may not adjust to your answer).*
-Previous simulations find that existing social designs retard social progress `by 3 to 25 times <https://figshare. com/articles/dataset/Varieties_of_Elitism/7052264>`_, but how can you test alternatives?
+Previous simulations find that existing social designs retard social progress `by 3 to 25 times <https://figshare. com/articles/dataset/Varieties_of_Elitism/7052264>`_; the reason why we fail to optimize may be our previous unwillingness to test alternative social designs.

-With redscience, you can benchmark different team-sizes, personality ratios, curriculum ratios, and collaboration techniques (e.g. elitism vs pure democracy) on specific games or `to face the unexpected <Olympics>`_.
+Now, with redscience, you can benchmark different team-sizes, personality ratios, curriculum ratios, and collaboration techniques (e.g. elitism vs pure democracy) on specific games or `to face the unexpected <Olympics>`_.
-These may be considered pre-clinical trials to increase the success-rates of other tests (like testing on animal subjects before testing on humans).
+Such tests may be considered pre-clinical trials (like testing on animal subjects before testing on humans).
+Not only are pre-clinical trials better than no testing at all, but they can help avoid experiments that unecessarily harm people.

 For example,